industry reputation.

 How do you think the industry sees women?

-It has a lot to learn still.
-Men have been so used to being the dominating gender in the industry, they may feel a little bit threatened.
-The industry has a deeply rooted culture that is difficult to change and we are some years away from equality.
+It still has a lot to learn.
+Men have been so used to being the dominating gender in the industry; they may feel a little bit threatened.
+The industry has a deeply rooted culture that is difficult to change and we are some years away from equality for women in construction.

 What needs to change in the industry?

-We need to make light of the certain issues or situations that arise.
-Then it goes back to culture and sowing seeds within that culture for a sustainable working environment going forward for everyone.
+We need to highlight the certain issues or situations that arise.
+Then it goes back to culture and sowing seeds within it to grow a sustainable working environment for everyone.
 Women also need to build rapport and relationships with those they are working with.
-In my role everything is about trust so I need to build trusting relationships with the men and women I work with in the industry.
+In my role, everything is about trust so I need to build trusting relationships with the men and women I work with in the industry.

 Has the industry improved in your time in it?

-Stigmas around women in construction have absolutely improved in the six and a half years I’ve been around it.
-There are enough events and campaigns like women in engineering, rail WICE (Women in construction and engineering awards), all to help drive the solution.
+Stigmas around women in construction have absolutely improved in the six-and-a-half years I’ve been in the industry.
+There are enough events and campaigns like women in engineering and WICE (Women in Construction and Engineering Awards), to help drive the solution.
 The door is definitely open.

 -